noynaert/act102handouts/00_SoftwareSetup/00_010_AboutThisUnit.md

 It is also OK to go through this unit before the first day of class.

+## And assumption

+I am assuming that most people in this class are somewhat computer literate.
+Therefore I assume that most people can do things like follow a link to a url, install a file, and open Windows Explorer.

+But I also realize that everyone has some gaps in their knowledge.
+So please don't be afraid to ask if I seem to be assuming that you know something and you don't.
+To a large extent, this Unit00 is based on things I have discovered that some people need review over.
+I also ask the more advanced users to be patient and to offer assistance to class members who may not be as advanced as they are on some topics.

 ## What is *nix

 The term *nix is often used to indicate "Any unix-like operating system."